Initial Programs Performance Data

 Employer Satisfaction

 The Michigan Department of Education developed an Administrator Survey during the 2020-2021 academic year.
 This survey is distributed to the lead administrator of Michigan school buildings where new teachers are working and asks them about the performance of their new hire.
-The initial results are now in and they show just how well MSU-prepared teachers are doing.
+These results show just how well MSU-prepared teachers are doing.

 Stakeholder Involvement

 The governance and structure of our teacher preparation program is evolving as we seek to meet the needs of our many stakeholders.
-During the spring of 2023, we launched the search for a Director of Educator Preparation and Accreditation.
-This person will ensure that our programs at both the initial and advanced level are well coordinated and use data to drive improvement.
+During the summer of 2023, we hired a Director of Educator Preparation and Accreditation, Dr. Lara Dixon.
+Dr. Dixon will ensure that our programs at both the initial and advanced level are well coordinated and use data to drive improvement.

-The Director will also assist us as we continue to grow the importance of our Teacher Preparation Program Advisory Group.
-This group will bring together TPP leadership, university leadership, students, alumni, and superintendents and other leaders from our leading K-12 partners.
-We are looking forward to creating a robust group that will help us create “mutually beneficial P-12 school and community arrangements for clinical preparation and share responsibility for continuous improvement of candidate preparation.”
+At the heart of our EPP governance model is our Educator Preparation Program Advisory Group.
+This group brings together MSU leadership, alumni, PK-12 superintendents and state business leaders.
+We are working to create a robust group that will help us create “mutually beneficial PK-12 school and community arrangements for clinical preparation and share responsibility for continuous improvement of candidate preparation.”
+During the 2025-2026, this group met on January 12, 2026.

 3. Candidate Competency at the Time of Program Completion